 - Replacement of an adjustable loan with a fixed-rate mortgage

 - Must have made at least 12 on-time payments

-- Must have had no payments 30 days late in the previous six months
+- Must have had no payments 30 or more days late in the previous six months

 - No more than one 30-day late payment in the past year

-Loans with 60-day lates (or worse) in the last year are ineligible.
+Loans with 30-day late payments (or worse) in the last year are ineligible.

-These guidelines shouldn’t affect most applicants, because if their LTV is lower than these minimums, they should be able to refinance in the normal way.
+However, these guidelines shouldn’t affect most applicants.
+If your LTV is lower than Fannie Mae’s High-LTV refi minimums, then you’ll likely be able to refinance the normal way.

 What about mortgage insurance?

 Fannie Mae’s HARP replacement program states that if you already have mortgage insurance, it must be transferred to the new loan at the same coverage rate.
 If you currently don’t have MI, you won’t need to obtain and pay for it.

 If you have lender-paid mortgage insurance (LPMI), your coverage can also be transferred.